 - Replacing boards.
 In cases of badly split or deteriorated wood, replacing deck boards may be necessary.
 Where dry rot is concerned, any board that is infested needs to be removed and replaced in order to prevent the problem from spreading.

 - Removing damaging growths.
 To eliminate mold and mildew on your deck, Wet & Forget Outdoor is an easy, no-scrub solution.
 Just spray it on, and Wet & Forget Outdoor works with the wind and rain to get your deck clean and keep it that way for a year or more in most cases.
 Wet & Forget Outdoor wipes out mold and mildew, moss, lichen, and algae without scrubbing, bleach, or pressure washing.
 Its gentle, non-caustic formula won’t harm your deck’s surface, like harsh chemicals or pressure washing can.
 Just spray and leave!
 Problem solved.
-Wet & Forget Outdoor is now available at The Home Depot.
+Check out Wet & Forget’s store locator to find out where you can buy Wet & Forget Outdoor near you.

 Once you’ve dealt with any problem areas, regular deck maintenance will help keep them from occurring again.
 Here are some key steps for protecting your deck:

 - Staining your deck.
 Protecting a wood deck from the elements is essential for extending its lifespan.
 Most wood decks should be stained every couple of years, depending on the conditions where you live.
 Make sure that you pick a stain that contains a commercial sealant to keep moisture out.
-It’s best to use a stain that’s specially-formulated for decks.
+It’s best to use a stain like Olympic Elite Solid Advanced Exterior Stain and Sealant in One, which is specially formulated for decks.
+Best of all, it stains and seals.

 - Preventing dry rot.
 Dry rot develops when moisture is able to get into your decking, so make sure that your entire deck is well-sealed, including any new boards.
 Putting a layer of plastic on the ground below your deck can help keep moisture away from the wood.
 Painting the underside of your deck with wood preservative will also add a layer of protection against dry rot.
 Keep a close eye on the boards next to where the rotten ones were to make sure the dry rot hadn’t started to spread before they were replaced.